 2. In order to fully commit, it helps to be deeply convinced that moderation doesn’t work for you.

 But if you are reading this with even the slightest inkling that maybe, JUST maybe, you could be a moderate drinker (which according to government guidelines means no more than 10 units of alcohol per week – less than a bottle and a half of wine), then it might be hard for you to feel convinced that abstinence is your best option and you might struggle to fully commit to sobriety.
-AA’s Big Book suggests that if you’re questioning whether you’re an alcoholic or not, you should “do some research”.
+AA’s Big Book suggests that if you’re questioning whether you have a drinking problem, you should “do some research”.
 Which means that you “go back out there” and see if you can drink moderately.

 This is the only way to prove to yourself whether moderation really works for you and I am assuming you are reading this because you already know the answer to this question (Hint: It rhymes with go and is the opposite of yes).